davidnato/password-generator/README.md

 # password-generator
-A simple program to generate passwords
+A simple program to generate passwords using python